 Regional Director–Gateway Cities COG: Steve Croft, Council Member, Lakewood

 Regional Director–San Fernando Valley COG: Emily Gabel-Luddy, Council Member, Burbank

-Regional Director–San Gabriel Valley COG: Margaret Clark, Mayor, Rosemead
+Regional Director–San Gabriel Valley COG: Margaret Clark, Council Member, Rosemead

-Regional Director–South Bay Cities COG: Bea Dieringer, Council Member, Rolling Hills
+Regional Director–South Bay Cities COG: Bea Dieringer, Mayor Pro Tem, Rolling Hills

 Regional Director–Westside Cities COG: Sue Himmelrich, Council Member, Santa Monica

 Regional Director–City of Los Angeles: John Wickham, Chief Legislative Analyst, Los Angeles